 Getting legal help with divorce is a necessary expense, but for many people it can be a major financial concern.
-The thought of spending so much money on your divorce may cause you to panic because you know it will be a significant financial hardship.
+The thought of spending so much money on your divorce may cause you to panic.
+You know it could be a significant financial hardship for you.
 You may be wondering what you can expect it all to cost.
 Also, you’ll want to know if you will be able to receive help from your spouse with the divorce fees and legal costs.

 Court Fees in an Uncontested Divorce

 In the case of an uncontested divorce, the court fees tend to be lower, but a contested divorce often requires multiple court appearances from your attorney and time-consuming attorney preparation, which costs more in legal fees.